cryguy/frp_jwt_allowed_ports/README.md

     remotePort = 6001
     ```

-# Code taken from both https://github.com/Parmicciano/frp_plugin_allowed_ports and https://github.com/gofrp/fp-multiuser
+# Credits
+ - https://github.com/Parmicciano/frp_plugin_allowed_ports - for their initial work on the plugin/idea
+ - https://github.com/gofrp/fp-multiuser - for their initial work on user authentication